-As long as it is still May 11, 2020 somewhere on Earth, we will accept your submission!
+As long as it is still May 31, 2022 somewhere on Earth, we will accept your submission.

 Did you get my submission?

-We’re a very small operation, so we won’t be able to confirm receipt of your submission until after we’ve completed the submissions process, but please rest assured that if you emailed your application to email@example.com, we received your submission.
+We’re a very small operation, so we won’t be able to individually confirm receipt of your submission, but please rest assured that if you submitted your application through the form, we received your submission.

 There’s a problem with the form, or I have other questions!